paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 }
 ```

 Currently, [logical properties][16] are only fully supported by Firefox (41.0+), while support in other browsers is either patchy or non-existent.
-That said, [Autoprefixer][17] will add the relevant `-moz-` and `-webkit-` prefixes for the corresponding proprietary margin and padding properties in those browsers, while Microsoft considers implementing them [a high priority][18].
+That said, [Autoprefixer][17] will add the relevant `-moz-` and `-webkit-` prefixes for the corresponding proprietary margin and padding properties in those browsers, while Microsoft considers implementing these properties [a high priority][18].

 Until support improves, I'll just cringe a little whenever I see the words `left` or `right` in a CSS file, and add physical positioning to my growing list of things we can't take for granted when building a website.